BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/SimpleObservationUploadTemplate.xlsx).

-The required fields for this upload type are (1) an identifier for the occurrence (subject) you are linking to (occurrenceID, catalog number, and/or other catalog number) and (2) scientific name (of the object association being added).
+The **required fields** for this upload type are (1) an identifier for the occurrence (subject) you are linking to (occurrenceID, catalog number, and/or other catalog number) and (2) scientific name (of the object association being added).

-Optional fields include accordingTo, basisOfRecord, establishedDate, identifer, notes, object identifier (catalog number, occurrenceID, or occid), relationshipID, resourceUrl, and subType.
+Optional fields ([defined below](/symbiota-docs/coll_manager/upload/links/#linked-resources-upload-fields)) include accordingTo, basisOfRecord, establishedDate, identifer, notes, object identifier (catalog number, occurrenceID, or occid), relationshipID, resourceUrl, and subType.

 ### Linked Resources Upload Fields